Zelimkhan Khangoshvili: Assassination

 On 23 August 2019, at around midday in the Kleiner Tiergarten park in Berlin, Khangoshvili was walking down a wooded path on his way back from the mosque he attended when he was shot three times—once in the shoulder and twice in the head—by a Russian assassin on a bicycle with a suppressed Glock 26.
 The bicycle, a plastic bag with the murder weapon, and a wig the perpetrator was using were dumped into the Spree.
 The suspect, identified as 56-year-old Russian national "Vadim Sokolov" by German police, was apprehended soon after the assassination.
 The Russian government and Chechen leader Ramzan Kadyrov have both been linked to the killing.

-The victim's body was later transported to Duisi, Georgia, to be buried on 29 August 2019.
+Khangoshvili's body was later transported to Georgia, and was buried in his birth village on 29 August 2019.

-Identifying Khangoshvili's assassin
+Krasikov identified as Khangoshvili's assassin

 Khangoshvili's assassin, detained by German police, traveled on a valid Russian passport issued under the fake identity of Vadim Sokolov.
 Reports by Der Spiegel and other media disclosed that the suspect traveled from Moscow to Paris to Warsaw, where he rented a hotel room for five days, during which he traveled to Berlin.
 Sokolov's passport was issued without any biometric data, the inclusion of which has been the default option for all Russian passports since 2009, except "in emergency situations when the applicant has no time to wait for the fingerprint encryption and printing process".
-The Daily Beast noted that "20 GRU operatives outed by Bellingcat in recent years, including those suspected of poisoning Skripal, have used these 'old-style' passports in ultimately futile attempts to hide their cover identities."
+The Daily Beast noted that "20 GRU operatives outed by the independent investigative research network Bellingcat in recent years, including those suspected of poisoning the Skripals in England, had used these 'old-style' passports in ultimately futile attempts to hide their cover identities."

-The investigative research network Bellingcat and the investigative authorities concluded that Sokolov was actually Vadim Krasikov, born in August 1965 in the then Kazakh Soviet Socialist Republic.
+The research network Bellingcat and the investigative authorities concluded that Sokolov was actually Vadim Krasikov, born in August 1965 in the then Kazakh Soviet Socialist Republic.
 Krasikov was also named as a suspect in the murder of a Russian businessman on 19 June 2013 in Moscow.
 The murder was recorded by a surveillance camera and had a similar pattern: a cyclist murdered the businessman from behind with a head shot.
 The Russian Interpol red notice on 23 April 2014 against Krasikov was withdrawn on 7 July 2015 without a reason.
-Investigations by Bellingcat suggest that Krasikov was a member of the elite unit Vympel.
+Investigations reported by Bellingcat suggest that Krasikov was a member of the elite unit Vympel.
 Police investigations in connection with the murder in Berlin revealed that Sokolov and Krasikov are the same person.
 No personal connections between him and Khangoshvili were found to exist.